 The beach in Varadero is renown, and now we know why.
 It’s big and clean, and we were lucky enough to have perfect weather.
 My husband and I have always loved the beach, but having the baby means we love it a little differently.
 Slathered in sunblock, hated hat tightly secured, she scooted about like a little sand crab.
 The water was only ankle deep for quite a ways out, making it very fun for splashing.
 It was so wonderful to witness our baby share our love for the sand and sea.

 For our day trip to Havana we booked a taxi and driver through our tour rep. It was quite expensive, but we felt it was worth it.
 The car was a newer model with air conditioning, and we were able to install the car seat.
 The two-hour drive allowed us to enjoy the scenery – which was mostly just the ruggedly beautiful countryside.
-I can’t pretend to be schooled in the professed trammels of the Cuban people, but I can say that it was refreshing and somewhat inspiring to drive past billboards that proclaim “Tu ejemplo VIVE” (Your example LIVES) instead of constant advertising of ‘BUY THIS, BUY THAT, BUY BUY BUY’.
+It was refreshing and somewhat inspiring to drive past billboards that proclaim “Tu ejemplo VIVE” (Your example LIVES) instead of constant advertising.

 We chatted with our driver about Cuban life and traditions.
 He walked around with us and was agreeable when we wanted to venture away from the major tourist attractions.